2023 List of Prohibited Substances

 Since 2004, and as mandated by World Anti-Doping Code, WADA has published an annual List of Prohibited Substances and Methods (List).

 The Prohibited List is a mandatory International Standard as part of the World Anti-Doping Program.

 The List is updated annually following an extensive consultation process facilitated by WADA.
-The effective date of the List is 01 January 2021.
-The official text of the Prohibited List shall be maintained by WADA and shall be published in English and French.
-In the event of any conflict between the English and French versions, the English version shall prevail.
+The effective date of the List is 01 January 2023.
+The official text of the Prohibited List shall be maintained by WADA and is available for download in 8 languages.
+In the event of any conflict between the English and other versions, the English version shall prevail.
 Below are some terms used in this List of Prohibited Substances and Prohibited Methods.